-When you click either of the illumination icons, or you can set the illuminator to one of 5 brightness levels - 0 (off) to 4 (maximum).
+Tapping the base illuminator icon, , you can set the illuminator to one of 5 brightness levels - 0 (off) to 4 (maximum).

-Save image 🙆 :
+Save image 🤷 :

 You can capture an image by tapping the Camera Icon on the screen.
 The images will be saved to the Photo App on your phone or tablet.
 On a separate 'ioLight' folder will be created for the images.